Smallsplat/The-New-World-Lore-Notes/The New World DnD Campain/The Tomebound Expendables/Session Prep Notes.md

 The traveller will show up to catch their ride, and will promise to meet again soon, if nothing else but to show up when things aren't going to hell.

 ---

-Magical item: Globe of Figmented Skies

-A small-globe shaped object with a mimicry of the night sky directly above.
-A small gear on the side when twisted projects the display out of the globe and into the space around it as 3 dimensional figments in a 25ft space around the globe.
-This can continue to scale up as twisted further, however projections 25m away from the globe disappear.

-Due to the nature of the scale of this cosmos, in the mortal planes the initial projection causes a rush of visible stars to eject from the orb immediately, requiring a DC 15 reflex saving throw or be dazzled 1 to anyone looking directly at the globe.

----
 Eaone will get an invitation to meet with Big Dog privately.
-The conversation will imeddiatly establish that this is not about work of the world but about meeting someone else like him - an isolight species, that wasn't made alongside him.
+The conversation will immediately establish that this is not about work of the world but about meeting someone else like him - an isolight species, that wasn't made alongside him.

 He will talk about his history, His enlightener, Tellarum, and his three other brothers who were his lifelong friends.
 How the Archmage enlightened only the ones he could trust to protect him.
 He was the only survivor after the Bloodstar Assassins hunted him down.
 40 assassins attacked the place, only 5 made it out alive after taking Teallrum and his brothers lives.